 Window Size

-The Window offers three ways for you to control its size:
+The Window offers different features to control its size:

 <WindowTitle>